hyundai-robotics/doc-hi6-mastering/01_about/2-about_contact_based_mastering/README.md

 ## 1.2 Contact sensor-based robot mastering
----
-- This user manual contains information on the contact sensor-based robot mastering function.
+This user manual contains information on the `contact sensor-based` robot mastering function.
-- More accurate corrections are possible by using the corresponding digital contact sensor.
+More accurate corrections are possible by using the corresponding `digital contact sensor`.

 <br>